jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Buffer_Overflows.md

 ```

 - That totals roughly 140 + 8 bytes (8 is the overflow).
+- What this fails to mention is the buffer variable is in the copy_arg stack for the buffer-overflow program when run.
+Buffer overflow might with something before or after it.
+And the difference needs to be determined thats why 148 bytes here will fail.
+But the buffer location will be used to start the buffer overflow.
+- Total length of code used to overflow needs to account buffer length + filler to reach saved RBP + address of buffer (little-endian).
 - The NOP sled doesn’t have to fill the entire buffer — it just needs to be large enough to absorb small address misalignments.
 - The junk code can be anything and the overwritten part is the address that leads to somewhere in the nop sled that leads to the shell code
 - Where our shell code for this example used is a bash shell in hex: